-Overall, revenues are lower than the budget goal by \$45.8 million.
-A poor economic environment during 2008 resulted in lower than budgeted sales tax receipts, hence, higher PTF receipts.
+Overall, revenues are higher than the budget goal by \$44 million.
+Despite a poor economic environment during 2009 sales tax and PTF receipts exceeded budget.
 The RTA receives reimbursement from the State for debt service on bonds issued under the Strategic Capital Improvement Plan (SCIP).
-Such reimbursement, termed ASA and AFA, is included in the State assistance line item in the financial statements, which recognized a total of \$121.9 million in 2008.
-In 2008, the investment income was \$23.8 million less than budgeted, which was due mainly to interest rate swap valuation cost of \$124 million in 2008.
-Total financial assistance to the Service Boards was lower than budget by \$53 million in 2008.
-Other non-administration and technology program expenditures did not reach budgeted levels by \$3.4 million, primarily due to delays in some program initiatives.
+Such reimbursement, termed ASA and AFA, is included in the State assistance line item in the financial statements, which recognized a total of \$123 million in 2009.
+In 2009, the investment income exceeded budget by \$26 million which was due mainly to interest rate swap valuation gain of \$20 million in 2008.
+Total financial assistance to the Service Boards exceeded budget by \$9 million in 2009.
+Other non-administration and technology program expenditures were under budget by \$1 million, primarily due to delays in some program initiatives.